D2-mods/Better-IWD-Pregen/README.md

 --

-**Info:**
+**Notes:**
-- Bag screen won't show any numbers (for current gold or amounts transferred).
+- Bag screen doesn't show current gold amount (except in PSTEE).
-- You can sell items in the bag to merchants (still costs gold to remove from bag).
+- You can sell items in the bag to merchants. (still costs gold to remove from bag)
 - Reputation has no effect.
 - Charisma of the active character (the one with the bag) adjusts price for buying items back.